 Do you know when your Philippine passport expires?

 If you don’t, better go check.
-You need to renew your passport at least six months before it expires especially if you intend to travel overseas.
+You need to renew your passport at the Philippine embassy in Sydney, the passport office in Melbourne, or any other appropriate institution at least six months before it expires especially if you intend to travel overseas.

 Passport renewals require personal appearance of the applicant.
 Other requirements are: